TF-DWGNet: A Directed Weighted Graph Neural Network with Tensor Fusion for Multi-Omics Cancer Subtype Classification: Introduction

 \section{Introduction}

 Cancer remains a major global health challenge, marked by uncontrolled cell growth, genetic instability, and complex molecular alterations that vary across cancer types and among individual patients.
 This biological heterogeneity underscores the importance of accurate cancer subtype classification, which is central to precision medicine.
-Subtype classification enables personalized treatment by leveraging individual molecular profiles.
-However, reliable classification remains difficult due to biological complexity.
-The advent of high-throughput technologies enables simultaneous profiling of multiple omics layers, such as DNA methylation, mRNA expression, and miRNA expression, providing a comprehensive molecular view of tumors \cite{subramanian2020multi, hood2013human}.
-These modalities offer complementary biological signals that, when effectively integrated, can reveal disease mechanisms inaccessible to single-omics analyses.
-Despite these advantages, multi-omics data integration faces significant challenges, including high dimensionality, heterogeneity, and complex cross-modal interactions that conventional methods struggle to model \cite{waqas2024multimodal}.
-Addressing these issues requires computational methods that capture the hierarchical, directional nature of biological systems while maintaining interpretability.
+Subtype classification enables personalized treatment strategies by leveraging individual molecular profiles, yet reliable prediction remains difficult due to the complexity and multi-layered nature of tumor biology.
+Advances in high-throughput technologies now enable simultaneous profiling of multiple omics layers, such as DNA methylation, mRNA expression, and miRNA expression, providing a comprehensive molecular view of tumors \cite{subramanian2020multi, hood2013human}.
+These modalities offer complementary biological signals that, when jointly analyzed, can reveal disease mechanisms not captured by single-omics analyses.
+However, multi-omics data integration remains challenging due to high dimensionality, modality heterogeneity, and complex cross-modal interactions \cite{waqas2024multimodal}.
+Addressing these issues requires computational frameworks that are capable of modeling hierarchical and directional biological processes while preserving model interpretability.